-It's confusing for students to update a book mid-semester anyway.
+Anyway, it's confusing for students if you update a book mid-semester.

 Implications for new editions

 - Readers expect that all copies of an edition will be identical. - If you make changes beyond fixing errata, you really should: - Update title page to clearly identify the new edition - Assign a new ISBN - Stop selling the old edition (?)